jgreathouse9/FDIDTutorial/Vignette.md

 - FDID ATT: 0.025, Percent ATT: 53.843
 - DID ATT: 0.032, Percent ATT: 77.62
 - AUGDID ATT: 0.021, Percent ATT: 41.635
 With these effect sizes, we can see how the method we use affects the $ATT$ we estimate.
-DID estimates a giant effect size, whereas FDID estimate much smaller effects.
+DID estimates a giant effect size of economic integration, whereas FDID estimate much smaller effects using the optimal control group.
 In terms of the restrictiveness of their assumptions, DID is the most strict, followed by FDID and AUGDID.
 # Replicating Ke and Hsaio 2020
-Let's do another example, though.
+Let's do the next example.
 This example replicates the findings of  [Ke and Hsiao 2020](https://doi.org/10.1002/jae.2871), which estimated the causal impact of Hubei's lockdown for COVID-19 on the economy, measured as Quarterly GDP.
-Note that here, I import the library from my **mlsynth** library, which houses FDID and other synthetic control based estimators.
-It is still under development, which is why it is not posted here, however the syntax for FDID remains the same.
+Note that here, I import the ``FDID``` class from my ```mlsynth``` library, which houses ```FDID``` and other counterfactual estimators. ```mlsynth``` is still under development, which is why it is not posted here, however the syntax for FDID remains the same.
 ```python
 import requests
 from zipfile import ZipFile